 CSHO's will conduct only comprehensive safety inspections.
 Health inspections will be limited to certain situations, referrals, etc. (Para.
 XIII.A.1).
 The OSH Division will not use sections in this directive relating to Primary Inspections Lists (Para.
 X.A.2.) assignment of a group of low rate establishments from high rate industries, non-responders to the ODI survey (para.X.A.3), Secondary Inspections Lists (Para.
 X.B.), Cycle Size (Para.
 XI.B), Use of SST software (Para.
 XI.C.), Deletions (Para.
 XII.) and Previous Inspection within 36 months (XII.A).
-Other provisions of 10-06 (CPL-02), August 18, 2010, including a provision to clarify procedures when an establishment is an office only site (Para.
-X.I) and Appendix B "Compliance Officer Checklist" are to be followed by OSH.
+Other provisions of 11-03 (CPL-02), September 9, 2011, including a provision to clarify procedures when an establishment is an office only site (Para.
+X.I) and Appendix B "Compliance Officer Checklist" are to be followed by the OSH Division.